-Carnival Cruise Line Pushes Back Sailings of Its Newest Anticipated Ship, the Mardi Gras, Until Next Year
+Carnival Cruise Line Delays Launch of Its Newest Ship — the Mardi Gras — Again

-"We continue to assess the impact of the COVID-19 pandemic on global commerce, public health and our cruise operations," President of Carnival Cruise Line, Christine Duffy, said in a statement.
+"We continue to assess the impact of the COVID-19 pandemic on global commerce, public health and our cruise operations," President of Carnival Cruise Line, Christine Duffy, said in a statement at the time of the first delay.
 “In addition to our current pause in service, there have been many other unintended consequences, including shipyard, dry dock and ship delivery delays, and related changes to our deployment plans for our fleet.”

 "While we had hoped to make up construction time on Mardi Gras over the summer, it's clear we will need extra time to complete this magnificent ship,” Duffy added.
 “We share our guests' disappointment and appreciate their patience as we work through this unprecedented time in our business and the lives of so many people.
 We remain committed to working with government, public health and industry officials to support the response to the pandemic and to return to operations when the time is right."